Magnitude 5.6 earthquake hits Nepal and tremors are felt in New Delhi - ExBulletin

 Magnitude 5.6 earthquake hits Nepal and tremors are felt in New Delhi

-KATHMANDU: A 5.6-magnitude earthquake hit Nepal on Tuesday (January 24), damaging some homes and causing tremors as far as the Indian capital, New Delhi.
+KATHMANDU: A 5.6-magnitude earthquake struck Nepal on Tuesday, damaging some homes and sending tremors as far as the Indian capital, New Delhi.

-The US Geological Survey said the quake occurred at a depth of 25 km, about 63 km northwest of Nepal’s Jumla district, more than 300 km from the capital, Kathmandu.

 “It was a big earthquake.
 There were people gathered in the streets.
 There was terror for some time,” said Nain Rawal, an official in Bagura district near Jumla.